cyrillg/ros-playground/README.md

 ### sr-dev

 This is the docker image that is used under the hood by sr-cli.
 Using it directly might be better for people who prefer to have full control over what they do.
+It will be regularly updated to keep up with the ros-playground progress.

 Visit the [GitHub page](https://github.com/cyrillg/sr-dev) for more information.